-- 413-3 EXERCISE AND AGING.
-Investigates the basic concepts of the physiology of aging and the forms of exercise and physical activity that is beneficial to the aging population. - 480-1 to 4 INDEPENDENT STUDY.
+413-3 EXERCISE AND AGING.
+Investigates the basic concepts of the physiology of aging and the forms of exercise and physical activity that is beneficial to the aging population.

+480-1 to 4 INDEPENDENT STUDY.
 Individual investigation of topic.
 May be repeated to a maximum of 4 hours provided no topic is repeated.
-Prerequisite: consent of instructor. - 490-1 to 4 SELECTED TOPICS IN APPLIED KINESIOLOGY.
+Prerequisite: consent of instructor.

+490-1 to 4 SELECTED TOPICS IN APPLIED KINESIOLOGY.
 Theory and practice in topical areas such as exercise physiology, biomechanics, sport and exercise psychology, adapted physical education, and pedagogy.
-May be repeated to maximum of 6 hours provided no topic is repeated. - 496-3 ADVANCED CONCEPTS AND TECHNIQUES IN STRENGTH AND CONDITIONING.
+May be repeated to maximum of 6 hours provided no topic is repeated.

+496-3 ADVANCED CONCEPTS AND TECHNIQUES IN STRENGTH AND CONDITIONING.
 Prepare students to take the Certified Strength and Conditioning Specialist (CSCS) certification exam through the National Strength and Conditioning Association.
-Prerequisites: KIN 319 and KIN 350 or consent of instructor. - 499-1 to 4 INDIVIDUAL RESEARCH.
+Prerequisites: KIN 319 and KIN 350 or consent of instructor.

+499-1 to 4 INDIVIDUAL RESEARCH.
 Selection, investigation, and writing of research paper under supervision of instructor.
 May be repeated to a maximum of 4 hours.
-Prerequisite: consent of instructor. - 501-3 BEHAVIORAL ANALYSIS OF EXERCISE.
-Provides an in-depth analysis of psychosocial factors related to preventive and rehabilitative exercise behavior. - 502-BEHAVIORAL ANALYSIS OF SPORT.
-Explores the psychological factors influencing participation patterns and performance in sport, and effects of sport upon psychological responses. - 503-3 PHYSICAL ACTIVITY IN MODERN SOCIETY.
-Provides an in-depth analysis of the interaction between physical activity and society including the social and cultural processes and institutions which influence, and are influenced by physical activity. - 504-3 PSYCHOLOGY FOR SPORT PERFORMANCE.
+Prerequisite: consent of instructor.

+501-3 BEHAVIORAL ANALYSIS OF EXERCISE.
+Provides an in-depth analysis of psychosocial factors related to preventive and rehabilitative exercise behavior.

+502-BEHAVIORAL ANALYSIS OF SPORT.
+Explores the psychological factors influencing participation patterns and performance in sport, and effects of sport upon psychological responses.

+503-3 SPORT SOCIOLOGY.
+Provides an in-depth analysis of the interaction between physical activity and society including the social and cultural processes and institutions which influence, and are influenced by physical activity.

+- 504-3 PSYCHOLOGY FOR SPORT PERFORMANCE.
 An in-depth exploration of the current professional practices in sport and exercise psychology service delivery that utilize both psychological and educational interventions. - 509-3 RESEARCH METHODS IN KINESIOLOGY.
-Prepare students to read, understand, and evaluate research in the field of kinesiology.

-- 512-3 ADVANCED EXERCISE PHYSIOLOGY.
+Prepare students to read, understand, and evaluate research in the field of kinesiology. - 512-3 ADVANCED EXERCISE PHYSIOLOGY.
 Discussion and application of the physiological and metabolic effects that occur at rest and during exercise in humans. - 513-3 CLINICAL EXERCISE PHYSIOLOGY.
 Review the evaluations, mechanisms and adaptation by which exercise prevents and treats chronic diseases. - 514-3 ADVANCED EXERCISE ASSESSMENT AND PRESCRIPTION.
 Provides in-depth training for the various concepts related to exercise assessment and prescription for healthy persons and those with chronic disease and/or disability. - 516-3 ADVANCED CARDIOVASCULAR AND RESPIRATORY PHYSIOLOGY.
 Discussion and application of the cardiovascular and respiratory physiological effects that occur at rest and during exercise in humans.
 Includes interpretation of electrocardiograms (ECG). - 517-3 PATHOPHYSIOLOGY AND TREATMENT OF OBESITY.
 Provides in-depth content of the etiology, pathophysiology, prevention and treatments for obesity in adults and children. - 518-3 EXERCISE ENDOCRINOLOGY.
 To provide content on the cellular and systems physiology of the neuro-endocrine system, as well as present research-based findings of how exercise alters neuro-endocrine function. - 520-3 PEDAGOGY IN SPECIAL PHYSICAL EDUCATION.
 Selection of appropriate intervention strategies for individuals with disabilities.
-Includes instructional strategies and curriculums. - 521-3 ANALYSIS OF RESEARCH IN PHYSICAL EDUCATION.
-Course designed to help teachers understand important literature in physical education.
-Also will study the manuscripts of scholars who have achieved a better understanding of physical education. - 522-3 ANALYSIS OF TEACHING BEHAVIORS IN SPORT AND PHYSICAL EDUCATION.
-Selection and observation of appropriate teaching behaviors in sport and K-12 physical education. - 523-3 CURRICULUM IN SPORT AND PHYSICAL EDUCATION.
-Focuses on particular skills necessary for developing, implementing, and evaluating curriculum in physical education and sport.
-Prerequisite: completed bachelor's degree. - 524-3 ASSESSMENT IN SPORT AND PHYSICAL EDUCATION.
+Includes instructional strategies and curriculums. - 522-3 ANALYSIS OF TEACHING BEHAVIORS IN SPORT AND PHYSICAL EDUCATION.
+Selection and observation of appropriate teaching behaviors in sport and K-12 physical education. - 524-3 ASSESSMENT IN SPORT AND PHYSICAL EDUCATION.
 Focuses on particular skills necessary for developing, implementing, and evaluating in sport and physical education.
 Prerequisite: completed bachelor's degree. - 525-3 PRINCIPLES OF ASSESSMENT IN SPECIAL PHYSICAL EDUCATION.
 Selection and presentation of appropriate assessment tools for individuals with varying degrees of disability and age.